 1.1 Background Information

-The cells which line our blood vessels are called Endothelial cells (EC), which form the Endothelium layer.
-This layer of cells are can repair themselves after injury, which is essential to good health, however, the repair process becomes slower with age due to an increased number of larger cells which actively hinder the healing.
+The cells which line our blood vessels are called Endothelial cells (EC), which form a layer known as the Endothelium.
+This layer of cells can repair itself after injury, which is essential to good health, however, the repair process becomes slower with age due to an increased number of larger cells which actively hinder the healing.

-These cells are generally in a confluence, therefore a larger number of cells are no longer dividing, however, when they’re wounded, such as an atheroma, the confluence is broken and the cells leave this phase to continue dividing, repairing the damaged tissue.
+These cells are generally in a confluent layer, therefore a larger number of cells are no longer dividing, however, when they’re wounded, such as an atheroma, the confluence is broken and the cells leave this phase to continue dividing, repairing the damaged tissue.
 This process is slower in elderly patients due to the increased number of larger cells, or if the same area is damaged a second time after repair.
 This is due to scar tissue being less capable of mitosis and repair.

 1.2 Aims and Objectives

-The main aim of this project is to monitor the affect ageing has on the ability for blood vessels to heal after being scratched.
+The main aim of this project is to estimate the affect ageing has on the ability for blood vessels to heal after being scratched.
 The implications of this project will help professionals further understand the process of wound healing and to provide further insights into the conditions affecting the deadly disease atherosclerosis, which can lead to strokes and heart attacks.

-The way the main aim will be implemented requires the development of an agent based model (ABM) to encapsulate the key behaviours associated with endothelium ECs, including: cell proliferation, apoptosis, and senescence.
+The way the main aim will be implemented requires the development of an agent based model (ABM) to encapsulate the key behaviours associated with ECs, including: cell proliferation, apoptosis, and senescence.
 This model will record the time taken for the wound to repair itself, and observe any emergent behaviour that takes place through the mitosis and movement of the cells, at varying ages.
 For the basis of producing a software solution, I will be looking at the benefits different types of modelling possess, such as Cellular Automata (CA) and Agent Based Modelling (ABM).
 Then, I’ll be building on top of current software frameworks, which already provide basic logic, by giving the agents and environment differing behaviours.

 I’ll be observing the difference between elderly and younger cells to see how much, if any, age affects repair time.

-Interestingly, this project has ample room for expansion; some of these aims include: modelling the problems associated when the endothelium layer doesn’t sufficiently repair in time, and the effect on endothelium repair after successive tears (allowing significant scar tissue to build up), showing the differences in speed and process of the repair.
+This project has ample room for expansion; some of these aims include: modelling the problems associated when the endothelium layer doesn’t sufficiently repair in time, and the effect on endothelium repair after successive tears (allowing significant scar tissue to build up), showing the differences in speed and process of the repair.
+It would also be beneficial to model a more realistic vessel shape as the blood flow turbulence has a dramatic effect on healing ability.

 1.3 Constraints